PythonAtSea/rayfirst/README.md

-# Hello World
+# rayFIRST

-This is a sample extension template.
-Please edit me!
+This is a FTC and (soon) FRC extension for raycast.
+It uses data from FTCScout and (soon) The Blue Alliance.

 # Quick start

+Once I finish the FRC implementation I'll publish it on the raycast appstore.
+Until then, you can use download it and follow the instructions.

 Install the require dependencies: